 Although the UK has given the EU the boot, they’re building bridges closer to their neighbours more than ever.
 2016 saw the British become enthralled by the Danish tradition of Hygge.
 A word synonymous with cosy.
 And for the Dutch, it’s almost as good as ‘gezellig’.
 The trend encouraged family and friends to come together, indulge on cinnamon buns and get toasty near the fire.
 Now it’s time for Lagom…

 Out with the old in with the new

-Hygge was great for the winter, but now the days are getting longer and warmer (well hopefully) it’s all about maintaining the balance & maintaining the ethos of moderation, and the Swedish concept Lagom, is just that.
+Hygge is great for the winter, but when the days are getting longer and warmer it’s all about maintaining the balance & maintaining the ethos of moderation, and the Swedish concept Lagom, is just that.
 With healthy eating and going green creeping to the top of everyone’s agenda, Lagom will inevitably make the jump too.

 Don’t be fooled

 It’s become pretty obvious that the last couple of years have seen the Brits become enthralled and obsessed with the Scandi lifestyle.
 A search for minimalism, tranquility and a maintainable lifestyle is admired, but is this really something that such a densely populated country who’re used to living hectic lifestyles can adhere to?
 The difference between Hygge and Lagom are quite significant, the former oozing a sense of indulgence, maybe easier to accommodate to for the British.
 The latter, is a way of life that signifies achieving only what is required, so this ‘new’ trend, isn’t a just a slight variation to Hygge, it’s an entirely different perspective on life.
 So if you’re daunted by change, maybe it’s not for you.